 The Maison de Myon: my last trip base

-Each time I visited Nancy in the past I choose an Accor brand hotel (Ibis styles, Novotel, Mercure etc).
+Whenever I visited Nancy in the past, I chose an Accor brand hotel (Ibis styles, Novotel, Mercure etc.).
 Last June, I tried something different.
 Maison de Myon is a “maison d’hôte“, similar to guest houses in Britain.

-A haven of peace situated just behind the Cathedral in a quiet residential street.
+This haven of peace is situated just behind the Cathedral on a quiet residential street.
 The Maison de Myon is Just a stone’s throw from the Unesco-listed square of Place Stanislas.

 Upon entering the courtyard, I was impressed by such a welcoming, peaceful, and comfortable place, formerly a Canon house (rue Mably and the neighbourhood of the Cathedral were once dedicated to religious activities).

-Have a look at the website of the Maison de Myon to find out more about it and to see all their rooms.
-By looking at the rooms photos, you’ll understand why I felt so privileged to stay two nights there!
+You can book your stay at the Maison de Myon here.
+By looking at the photos of the room, you’ll understand why I felt so privileged to stay two nights there!

 2 Days in Nancy: our suggested itinerary!